-This class is limited to 20 students.
+This class is limited to 30 students.
 There will be no cost to students to participate in the Leadership Venture portion of the course.
 McNulty Leadership will cover all technical equipment including camping gear, backpacks, and sleeping bags.
-Students will be responsible for providing personal clothing items for the Leadership Venture including hiking boots, technical base layers and clothing items.
+Students will be responsible for providing personal clothing items for the Leadership Venture including technical base layers, rain gear, proper footwear and clothing items.
 Students will receive a gear list upon enrollment in the course.
 If there is any financial hardship for obtaining these items, please let us know as financial assistance is available.

-The Leadership Venture will likely include both hiking and paddling.
+The Leadership Venture will likely include hiking, cycling, and paddling in addition to participation in a high-ropes course.
 If students interested in this course have concerns or questions about the level of physicality of the Leadership Venture portion of the course, please contact the Venture Director, Erica Montemayor, directly.